KastnerRG/vitis_docker/README.md

 # Docker setup for AMD Vitis

+This docker works on Linux, Windows (WSL) and MacOSX (including ARM).
+You need about 130GB space on your machine.
+If you choose to install from scratch, you need another 150GB somewhere (in your machine, or in an external drive) for installation.

 ### 1. Full Vitis Installation (only once in your entire system)

 - If you have an exported `docker volume` with vivado installation, named `$(VOL).tgz`, you can simply import it: